 It’s been heartbreaking to watch the news unfold around the world with the terrible consequences of COVID-19.
 Equally, it’s been heartwarming to see communities come together and make sacrifices to protect the more vulnerable.
 Protecting the vulnerable and creating safe following distances on the road have always been strong themes of the RYDA program.
-We carried those themes through to our COVID-19 management plan, suspending our workshops and creating bespoke classroom and distance learning resources to ensure road safety remained priority learning.
+We carried those themes through to our COVID-19 management plan, suspending our workshops through lockdown and creating bespoke classroom and distance learning resources to ensure road safety remained priority learning.

 As public transport is either shut-down or to be avoided and more drivers are heading onto our roads feeling anxious and stressed, now is not the time to leave our most vulnerable without the critical road safety strategies and motivations that come from RYDA.